What Should Non-Profits Consider Before Applying for or Accepting a New Grant?

 Program Cost Allocation

 If a nonprofit has multiple programs and funding sources, overhead is allocated according to an allocation method applied consistently each period.
 This cost allocation plan can be built a few different ways but needs to be approved by any oversight agencies on the nonprofit’s grants and programs.
 Very frequently, this cost allocation plan is based on the percentage of time that the nonprofit’s personnel actually spends on each program.
-See How to Allocate Overhead Expenses in a Nonprofit Organization, and How to Use QBO Classes for Your Nonprofit Accounting for more specific information.
+See How to Allocate Overhead Expenses in a Nonprofit Organization for more specific information.
 New programs and grants can affect the proportion of overhead allocated to other programs, so this allocation should be reviewed and possibly adjusted each time a new grant is awarded, or a grant is closed.
 We recommend reviewing and possibly adjusting the percentages each month or quarter, though annually is fine for organizations with very long and very consistent grants and program projects.

 Your nonprofit’s accounting and financial reporting should reflect these program costs, and support any required financial reporting required by your grants.
 Depending on the assortment of grants and programs held by your organization, and the reporting requirements of your grantors, your annual 990 – which should be reflective of your financial reporting – may reflect certain grants/programs separately and specifically.